top of page

 • Connectedness is about surrounding ourselves with people we love, who love us, and who want the best for us, always.
 It may also mean having a personal spiritual connection either inside or outside of ourselves.

 • Inner Growth asks, are we moving forward most of the time in our lives?
 Are we seeking out new adventures, new experiences, challenging our minds/bodies regularly?
-Harm Reduction Recovery doesn’t seek to encourage perfection in behavior but rather it seeks to help make you a perfect human being: someone who makes mistakes and moves forward more compassionately because of them.
+Harm Reduction Psychotherapy doesn’t seek to encourage perfection in behavior but rather it seeks to help make you a perfect human being: someone who makes mistakes and moves forward more compassionately because of them.

 Welcome to living your own recovered life!